jupyter/notebook/docs/source/public_server.rst

 .. caution::

-  :func:`~notebook.auth.security.passwd` can also take the password as a string argument. **Do not** pass it as an argument inside an IPython session, as it will be saved in your input history.
+  :func:`~notebook.auth.security.passwd` when called with no arguments will prompt you to enter and verify your password such as in the above code snippet.
+Although the function can also be passed a string as an argument such as ``passwd('mypassword')``, please **do not** pass a string as an argument inside an IPython session, as it will be saved in your input history.

 Adding hashed password to your notebook configuration file
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-You can then add the hashed password to your :file:`jupyter_notebook_config.py`,
+You can then add the hashed password to your :file:`jupyter_notebook_config.py`.
+The default location for this file ``jupyter_notebook_config.py`` in your Jupyter
+folder in your home directory, ``~/.jupyter``.
 e.g.::

-    # Password to use for web authentication
+    # Get notebook configuration and add hashed password
     c = get_config()
     c.NotebookApp.password =
     u'sha1:67c9e60bb8b6:9ffede0825894254b2e042ea597d771089e11aed'